Home Page of Travelogues

 But I am getting ahead of myself, because before they didn't give us breakfast, they gave us seats 20 rows apart when we checked in.
 She said we might be able to get someone to switch seats and we thought we would get to the gate early to start working on this, but instead, after a very nice couple of brandies at the bar with a couple of Irish pub owners from Wrentham we got there late after everyone had boarded.
 The woman at the gate, Lena, was able to switch us close to each other and the stewardess inside did the rest, so we sat together in row 12 and were able to hold hands on take off and landing.

 After coffee, we stopped by the Victoria Hotel where we will be staying for a night on on way back to Dublin.
-I told the guy at the Desk that we were just stopping in to take a look and try to get a quiet room.
+I told the guy at the desk that we were just stopping in to take a look and try to get a quiet room.
 I told him a traveling story about cross country skiing in Quebec where we stopped at restaurants in the afternoon where were going to eat that night and talk to the owners about what was on the menu and maybe pick a table and then when we came back it seemed like we were regulars (nearly).
 The guy at the desk said, "Well it works" and gave us a big room on the top floor.

 The Burren